Skip to Content

 Learn more about the B.A. in Psychology Degree

-• Faculty teaching in Psychology are credentialed in their fields and experienced teaching neurodiverse college students.
+Faculty teaching in Psychology are credentialed in their fields and experienced in teaching neurodiverse college students.
 They are committed to the learning of every student, focused on strengths, compassionate about obstacles, and always accessible to provide encouragement, guidance, and structure.

 Self-understanding, compassion, and the pursuit of truth through observation and analytical thinking are values reflected in every class.

-Hands-on learning approaches lead to many credit-bearing internship opportunities.
-Students pursuing a Bachelor’s degree in Psychology may choose to do internships in the following areas:
+Students pursuing a bachelor’s degree in Psychology may choose to do internships in the following areas:

 • Education